ITEX-sites/ITEX/README.md

 ### Manually adding your respository

-To manually add your repo link on the GitHub web interface click the pencil icon on the README.md.
+To manually add your repo link on the GitHub web interface click the pencil icon in the upper right corner of this README.md.

 Add your site/repo name and link with the following structure:

 ### SITE/REPO NAME <br />
 https://github.com/enter-your-repository-address-here <br />
-papers published from this repo (optional) <br />
-Keywords: 2-10 keywords describing the type of data or analysis code included in the repository
+Keywords: 2-10 keywords describing the type of data or analysis code included in the repository Papers published from this repo (optional) <br />

 Click ‘preview’ to make sure it looks good.
 Click 'commit changes' button.